Preventing the Need for Emergency Dental Care in Pickering

 4. Lost Fillings or Crowns: Fillings and crowns protect vulnerable parts of your teeth.
 If one falls out, it exposes your tooth to damage and increases the risk of further complications.

 5. Abscesses: An abscess is a serious infection that often presents as a painful swelling on the gums.
 This can lead to more severe health issues if not treated immediately.
+Learn more about contact our Pickering dental office.

 Symptoms to look out for include sharp, throbbing pain, swelling in the mouth or face, a foul taste in the mouth, or extreme sensitivity to temperature.
 Remember, when it comes to dental health, erring on the side of caution is always better.